-Keeping your home safe from fire:
+Keeping your home safe from fire

 Each year Council inspects properties across the municipality to ensure that long grass and any materials that may pose a fire hazard are removed.
 Apart from the fire risk, overgrown properties look unsightly and may attract snakes and other unwanted vermin.

-As the property owner or tenants, you are responsible are encouraged to implement a regular maintenance program on your property to ensure all long grass is slashed and other potential fire hazards are identified and removed without the need for Council intervention.
+As the property owner or tenants, you are responsible and encouraged to implement a regular maintenance program on your property to ensure all long grass is slashed and other potential fire hazards are identified and removed without the need for Council intervention.

 This responsibility covers residential properties, commercial properties, and any vacant land you own within the municipality.